BrightspaceUI/core/components/button/README.md

 ## d2l-button

-The `d2l-button` element can be used just like the native button element, but also supports the `primary` attribute for denoting the primary button.
+The `d2l-button` element test can be used just like the native button element, but also supports the `primary` attribute for denoting the primary button.

 ![Button](./screenshots/button.png?raw=true)